kubernetes-sigs/gateway-api/site-src/guides/tls.md

-In this example, the `BackendTLSPolicy` is configured to use certificates defined in the configuration map `auth-cert` to connect with a TLS-encrypted upstream connection to the pod called `auth-pod`, with hostname `auth-pod.example.com`, and served by the service called `auth-service`.
+In this example, the `BackendTLSPolicy` is configured to use certificates defined in the configuration map `auth-cert` to connect with a TLS-encrypted upstream connection where Pods backing the `auth` Service are expected to serve a valid certificate for `auth.example.com`.

 ```yaml
 {% include 'experimental/v1alpha2/backendtlspolicy-ca-certs.yaml' %}